 In order to teach children unity in diversity, you have to apply the lesson to every aspect of their lives.
 Here are simple ways that you can help them understand differences in people, and how to be tolerant of those differences.

-5 Way to Teach Children Unity in Diversity:
+5 Ways to Teach Children About Diversity:

 Steer children towards things that reflect unity in diversity